smcgregor/privly-seamless-posting-documentation/README.md

 1. Send message to content script to notify that user has clicked an option (`msgTTLChange`)

-> Sending message to content script is achived by sending message to background script and background script forwarding message to the content script.
+> Sending message to content script is achieved by sending a message to the background script and background script forwarding message to the content script.

 ## Implementation of Privly-Chrome